nwdong/spring-example-mvc/README.md

 Check Maven settings

 - Go to Window > Preferences > Maven > Installations, add the maven to use (by default, embedded one is used)
-- Go to Window > Preferences > Maven > User Setting, change “User Settings” to point to the right settings.xml which might have internal repository and proxy settings
+- Go to Window > Preferences > Maven > User Setting, change “User Settings” to point to the right settings.xml which might have internal mirror repository and proxy settings

 Check Java compiler setting